jisc-services/Public-Documentation/PublicationsRouter/sword-in/USER.md

 The Service Document lists the collections that you can send your notifications to, the mimetypes and the packaging formats that are supported.

-You will have access to a single collection, which will "named" as your PubRouter Account ID.
+You will have access to a single collection, with your PubRouter Account ID as its name.

 You can get the URL for your collection by retrieving the service document, which you can do like this: